Beautiful nature colors on my organic farm

 The walls are very thick, 50 centimeters and the windows are small.
 That means in the hot Andalusian summer where it sometimes reaches 40C outside, inside the house, it stays nice and cool.
 In 1998 I built an addition keeping with the old style, creating a new entrance and bedroom.

-There were quite a few stables which were on the verge of collapsing, so I had to dismantle and remove them.
+There were quite a few stables that were on the verge of collapsing, so I had to dismantle and remove them.
 I kept the feeding troughs, and after filling them with soil, I put different plants.
 The nice thing is that most of the time you can cut off a small piece, stick it in the ground and it will grow.
 Over the years, many things were planted and have grown huge.

 I sadly lost the 8 old palm trees to the palm weevil plaque.
 They needed to be sprayed every second month, but I could not keep up with the cost.
 The fact is that the chemicals used in this process are harmful.

 I had 3 old and enormous palm trees standing together behind a fishpond which I build in 1982.
 I had the pond covered during the spraying and kept the cover on for a few days.
 Like that, I was sure the palm trees were not dripping anymore.

 Three weeks later it rained a lot and suddenly all the goldfish died in the pond.
 I tried to save them by taking them out and putting them in clean water, but for most, it was too late.

 Being a nature person